-I have a PhD in Psychology and was a Licensed Marriage and Family Therapist in the states of WA and CA for many years.
-I also taught online Psychology courses and took courses to become a certified coach.
+I am a psychologist with a PhD in Psychology.
+For years, I was a Licensed Marriage and Family Therapist in the states of WA and CA .
+I also taught online Psychology courses and am a certified coach.

-Because of these life changes, I adopted the following ten guidelines to help me manage.
-You can read more about the guidelines by downloading the free booklet 10 Guidelines for Caregivers.
+During these life changes, I adopted the following ten guidelines to help me manage.
+You can read more about them by downloading the article Optimal Aging for Caregivers.
 Briefly, the guidelines are as follows:

 - Maintain a healthy lifestyle - Incorporate the six dimensions of wellness: physical, intellectual, social, emotional, spiritual, and functional in our lives.